jcseeley/AnimalShelter.Solution/README.md

 #### By Jase Seeley

+#### Epicodus Week #13 Independent Code Review: Building an API
-#### A web API to view adoptable cats and dogs at an animal shelter.
+* A web API to view adoptable cats and dogs at an animal shelter.

 ## Technologies Used
 * ASP.NET Core